Aravind-Reddy12/aravind-portfolio/architecture.md

 }
 ```

-Each theme's `drawBackground` receives this palette and renders the sky in its own visual language — pixel blocks, watercolour wash, gradient fill, or technical grid lines.
+Each theme's `drawBackground` receives this palette and renders the sky in its own visual language — Lo-fi as gradient fill, Pixel as blocky pixel strips, Storybook as watercolour wash, Blueprint as grid overlay with coordinate labels.

 **Star field:** visible when `dayNightT > 0.75`.
-120 pre-seeded positions.
+120 pre-seeded positions (seeded once at init, stored in a `Float32Array`).
 Alpha fades in with `mapRange(t, 0.75, 0.9, 0, 1)`.
 Twinkling via `sin(time * freq + phase)`.

 **Sun/Moon:** drawn by each theme's `drawBackground`.
 Blueprint draws them as annotated circles with dimension lines.
 Pixel as chunky sprites.
 Storybook as illustrated characters.
 Lo-fi as soft glowing orbs.